MaviccPRP/ml_ner/README.md

 ![alt tag](https://github.com/MaviccPRP/ml_ner/blob/master/reports/roc_curve.png)

+To get known how an optimal ROC curve needs to look like, have a look at the [Wikipedia article](https://de.wikipedia.org/wiki/Receiver_Operating_Characteristic).

-To create an .arff file for further analyses in WEKA, type in:
+*To create an .arff file for further analyses in WEKA, type in:

 ```
 python tests/test_arff_creator.py
 ```

-To get a confusion matrix and a full evaluation using scikits classification_report, type in:
+* To get a confusion matrix and a full evaluation using scikits classification_report, type in:

 ```
 python tests/test_scidata_creator_alternative.py